 Our brand is key to the growth of our business.
 We started focusing on brand building exercise in 2011.
 Our logo was re-designed and the tag- line 'stands by you always' was introduced.
-We believe that we have built a recognizable brand in the rural and semi-urban markets of India, particularly in the southern states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh and Telangana.
-We intend to continue to build our brand through advertising, public relations campaigns and sponsorship of popular programmes and events and by undertaking other marketing efforts on radio, television and outdoor advertising.
+We believe that we have built a recognizable brand in the rural and semi-urban markets of India, particularly in the southern states of Kerala, Tamil Nadu, Karnataka and Andhra Pradesh, Telangana.
+We intend to continue to build our brand through advertising and public relations campaigns and undertaking other marketing efforts on radio, television and outdoor advertising.